hexagonix/src/CONTRIBUTING.md

 You can submit code for any Hexagonix component, using the supported development languages ​​for each component.

-> For code in x86 assembly:
+> For code in x86 Assembly:

 Code submitted in x86 Assembly must follow formatting standards to facilitate organization, readability and uniformity with the current code base of the system.
 Here is a commented code example: